d12frosted/elpa-mirror/gnu/denote-readme.txt

         establish valid links, and (ii) retrieve whatever front matter from the target file.

+  `denote-link-after-creating-with-command'
+        This command is like `denote-link-after-creating' except it prompts for a note-creating command ([Points of entry]).
+Use this to, for example, call `denote-signature' so that the newly created note has a signature as part of its file name.
+Optional `ID-ONLY' has the same meaning as in the command `denote-link-after-creating'.

   `denote-link-or-create'
         Use `denote-link' on `TARGET' file, creating it if necessary.